 If you reckon you can save more than £200 a month, then kudos.
 It’s not easy but I reckon you might be able to make even small savings here and there that could add up to a bigger contribution into your property fund.
 If that’s the case, you may want to move into the LISA.
 That way, you can get hold of your Help to Buy bonus in May 2018 rather than wait for it (although it would still have to go towards your LISA fund, rather than a fidget spinner).
 But you don’t have to hurry, which is not normally the advice I dish out on this blog when it comes to products!

-You can bide your time and see if any better deals come on the market.
-I wouldn’t hold my breath, of course.
-If that utopia of choice and competition doesn’t materialise, make sure you switch before next April and wait to collect that bonus of up to £3,000 when you’re ready to buy.
+Or you can bide your time and see if any better deals come on the market – but I wouldn’t hold my breath, of course.

 WARNING WARNING WARNING